systemlibrary/systemlibrary-common-episerver/README.md

 ## Latest Release Notes
 - 7.14.0.1
 - Updated deps
-- ReactServerSideRender now converts all children up to a depth of 16 to Properties for IEnumerable/IList properties, easily use ContentArea as a means to create data for your React Component (breaking change)
+- ReactServerSideRender now converts all children up to a depth of 12 to Properties for IEnumerable/IList properties, easily use ContentArea as a means to create data for your React Component (breaking change)
 - SsrId can be up to 148 char
 - SsrId adds a char or two additional from ContentArea, Url and LinkItemCollection
+- CmsAppBuilderOptions two new options: ReactSsrMaxUsagesPerEngine and ReactSsrAllowJsPrecompilation

 #### Major Breaking Versions
 - 7.13.0.1